 One of our biggest frustrations in the lactation/breastfeeding support arena is that we have so little information to offer mothers who have a physiological barrier to breastfeeding — their bodies just don’t produce milk, even after other problems have been solved.
 I described this condition in this post at KellyMom.com.

-Thank you to everyone who has already completed the study — our first round of data analysis is underway.
+Thank you to everyone who participated in this study — data analysis and manuscript preparation are underway.
 The time and care that went into each response is evident and is immensely appreciated.
+We will be sure to share where and when our findings may be published.